1250 Point Highlander 40k RTT

 Your list may not include more than one choice from any unit entry.
 But see below for exceptions.Ex: No more than one unit of Tactical Marines, Obliterators, Ork Nobs, Necron Overlords, Rhinos, etc. So to take our mandatory Force Org playing Space Marines you’ll need Tac Marines and Scouts to fill your 2 Troop minimum, etc. If it is two entries for variants on the “same unit”, that is acceptable as long as they don’t share a name.
 Ex:Tau Fire Warriors and Breachers may be taken because they don’t share a name and are two different entries in the book.
 You may not take Assault Termies and regular Termies, or Venerable Dreadnaughts and regular Dreadnaughts, or Demolisher Leman Russes and Battle Cannon Leman Russes as separate squads.
 You must also upgrade models in the same unit differently in the case of vehicles and monsters.
 So your (one!) unit of Leman Russes may have one equipped with a Demolisher, one with a Battle Cannon, and one with a Vanquisher for instance.

 Drukhari will choose their Obsessions as normal for those benefits, but since each Obsession only houses 1 troop unit, this army is treated a little differently.
 Choose your Obsession and at least 1 HQ and 1 Troop from it, you are free to take whatever units you choose from the Drukhari book regardless of their Obsession, but your Obsession only applies to applicable units as normal.
 Ex: You choose a Wych Cult as your army theme, and all models that benefit from that Wych Cult Obsession get their benefits.
-Any other units taken outside of Wych Cults receive no benefits.
+Any other units taken outside of Wych Cults receive no benefits of the Obsession.

 WHAT IS A LIGHTNING TOURNAMENT?